• Alfred M. Hallmark

 Picture

-21st March, 2020 - Named for Jesse Grimes, a signer of the Texas Declaration of Independence.
+21st March, 2020 - Grimes County is named for Jesse Grimes, a signer of the Texas Declaration of Independence.
 The county seat is Anderson.
 While Anderson is the county seat with the beautiful courthouse pictured to the left, Navasota is the bigger city and has more of the county's historical markers, most being for some of the gorgeous old houses.

 On reviewing this county I know some of the markers we have left to capture will be difficult.
-Some are on rural private property if they are still standing at all.
+Some are on rural private properties, if they are still standing at all.
 There is one in a completely different county that is not even particularly close.
-There are a couple that are duplicates by different names such as the Allen House is the same as Miss Sally Thompson School Building, this happens in the atlas from time to time.
-It is far easier to recognize when this happens in front of a computer at home than on the road when you are thinking they are two separate entities.
+There are a couple that are duplicates by different names for example the Allen House is the same as Miss Sally Thompson School Building, this happens in the atlas from time to time.
+It is far easier to recognize when this happens when in front of a computer at home, than on the road when you are thinking they are two separate entities.
 The Jesse Youens house is missing its medallion and plate.
 The Sarah Bradley Dodson 27 x 42 was also missing when we were there.
-So we will see how many of the 23 we still have to capture we are able get as always I am hopeful for all of them.
+So we will see how many of the 23 we still have to capture we are able get as always, I am hopeful for all of them.

 Anderson Baptist Church